Amid Border Crackdown, White House May Shield Venezuelans From Deportation

 But there are also political considerations in Florida, a key battleground state, where fear is growing in Venezuelan immigrant communities that friends and loved ones could be deported back to the embattled country.

-Top officials at the White House and across the administration have been holding discussions about the possibility of granting Temporary Protected Status or similar protections - such as a lesser known program called Deferred Enforced Departure - which would give qualified recipients the chance to legally remain in the country and get work permits.
+Top officials at the White House and across the administration have been holding discussions about the possibility of granting temporary protected status or similar protections — such as a lesser known program called Deferred Enforced Departure — which would give qualified recipients the chance to legally remain in the country and get work permits.

-The administration's first priority is to replace the Venezuelan government of Nicolas Maduro so that Venezuelans don't have to fear returning to their country, the senior administration official said.
+The administration's first priority is to replace the Venezuelan government of Nicolás Maduro so Venezuelans don't have to fear returning to their country, the senior administration official said.

 "We all understand and we're very cognizant of the risks that Venezuelans face being sent back," the official said.
 "In that regard, whether it's called TPS, or something else, there is a host of mechanisms that are under consideration that we're looking at."